The Levelling of Puke Ahu

 Through The Levelling of Puke Ahu, four artists–Bronwyn Holloway- Smith, Izzy O’Neill & Aliyah Winter, and Angela Kilford–offered a critique and challenge of what has been physically represented, subverting ‘the narrative of mainstream understandings of New Zealand’s National Identity, so often associated with World War One and its aftermath,’1 as reiterated by the new Memorial Park.

 Izzy O’Neill and Aliyah Winter’s performance on the first day was my introduction to this Enjoy offsite project.
-They marched down in unison past the old Dominion Museum building, holding a military stretcher between them and donning beige unitards that distinguished them as both man and woman, yet brought about a distinct sameness.
+They marched down in unison past the old Dominion Museum building, holding a military stretcher between them and donning beige unitards that both distinguished them and brought about a distinct sameness.
 They placed the stretcher on the ground, Izzy was strapped into it, and Aliyah proceeded to drag her around the site of the War Memorial, onto Taranaki and Haining Streets, and back to the front of the Carillon.
 Although there was no dialogue between Izzy, Aliyah and the spectators during the performance, by taking us around the park, and the surrounding streets, they alluded to the different histories and narratives pertaining to the site, presenting a way to see what had been lost or forgotten in comparison to the scale of the new Memorial, and everything it stands to represent.

 It was the same with Angela Kilford’s guided tour of the site.
 Beginning on the steps of the Dominion Museum, Kilford led the participants onto the grass area, under one of the trees, and conveyed the Māori story of creation, before taking the group around the site, discussing the existing memorials, proposed plans, the history of the area, the trees, and the construction and logistics behind the Park.
 Anyone could sign up for these walking tours, and within the simplicity and ease of the work, and the walk itself, Kilford allowed a dialogue to be built between the participants and the area’s narratives, through the of sharing these histories.
 Under a Pohutakawa tree, Kilford invited all those in the group to partake in a karakia that served as an acknowledgment of the site, the histories and one another, and marked the end of tour.